US imposes sanctions on Chinese 'teapot' refinery for buying Iranian oil

 The Treasury Department targeted Hengli Petrochemical (Dalian) Refinery, which it said is one of Iran's largest customers of crude oil and petroleum products.

-WASHINGTON: The Trump administration said on Friday (Apr 24) it had imposed sanctions on an independent "teapot" refinery in China for buying billions of dollars' worth of Iranian oil, as Washington and Tehran head into another round of peace talks over the weekend.
+WASHINGTON, April 24 : The Trump administration said on Friday it had imposed sanctions on an independent "teapot" refinery in China for buying billions of dollars' worth of Iranian oil, as Washington and Tehran head into another round of peace talks over the weekend.

 China has said it opposes "illegal" unilateral sanctions.